Flexible floaters align with the direction of wave propagation: Theory

-The slow rotation of $\psib$ is therefore controlled by an effective potential $\overline{V}(\psib)$, which contains a contribution due to the fast back-and-forth displacement $x'_c$ and a contribution due to the fast yaw oscillations $\psi'$.
-The function $\epsilon^{-2}\overline{V}(\psib)$ is plotted in Fig.~\ref{FIG2_ThMoment}(a) for various strip lengths $\delta_x$.
+The equation on $\xb_c$ implies a constant drift velocity that is calculated in section C. The slow acceleration of $\psib$ is therefore controlled by an effective potential $\overline{V}(\psib)$, which contains a contribution due to the fast back-and-forth displacement $x'_c$ and a contribution due to the fast yaw oscillations $\psi'$.
+The potential $\overline{V}(\psib)$ is plotted in Fig.~\ref{FIG2_ThMoment}(a) for various strip lengths $\delta_x$.
 The minimum and maximum of $\overline{V}$ are always located at $\psib = 0^o$ and $\pm90^o$, demonstrating that the longitudinal orientation $\psib = 0^o$ is always stable and the transverse orientation is always unstable.
 The minimum at $\psib = 0^o$ is well pronounced for small $\delta_x$, suggesting a robust stability of the longitudinal orientation for small strips.
 However, as $\delta_x$ is increased, the effective potential becomes gradually flatter, suggesting a weaker preference for the longitudinal orientation.
-This decreasing influence of waves on strips of large $\delta_x$ is better seen by computing the non-dimensional moment $-\epsilon^{-2} \partial \overline{V} / \partial \overline{\psi}$ for a fixed value of $\psib$, here taken equal to 45$^o$ (see Fig.~ \ref{FIG2_ThMoment}b).
-It is systematically negative for short strips, indicating a slow rotation towards the longitudinal orientation $\psib = 0^o$, for which we can offer a simple physical interpretation.
+This decreasing influence of waves on strips of large $\delta_x$ is better seen by computing the non-dimensional moment $- \partial \overline{V} / \partial \overline{\psi}$ for a fixed value of $\psib$, here taken equal to 45$^o$ [see Fig.~ \ref{FIG2_ThMoment}b].
+It is systematically negative for short strips, indicating a slow rotation toward the longitudinal orientation $\psib = 0^o$, for which we can offer a simple physical interpretation.
 During the passage of each wave crest, the strip experiences a negative torque, causing it to rotate longitudinally, in the direction of wave propagation.
 Conversely, at each wave trough, a positive torque rotates the strip transversely.
 Due to the asymmetry in dynamic pressure, which is slightly larger at the crests than at the troughs, a small net negative torque is generated, favoring the longitudinal orientation.
-For $\delta_x > O(10)$, i.e. for $L_x > 2 \lambda$, the moment becomes essentially zero with small oscillations, which can be seen as a cancelling of the contributions of the large number of wave crests and troughs along the strip.
+For $\delta_x > O(10)$, i.e., for $L_x > 2 \lambda$, the moment becomes essentially zero with small oscillations, which can be seen as a canceling of the contributions of the large number of wave crests and troughs along the strip.

+If we integrate this inviscid model to find the motion of $\psib$, we will find slow oscillations of $\psib$ around the stable fixed point $0^o$, with periods that depend on the initial conditions.
+These periodic oscillations are not expected in a realistic experiment because there is viscous dissipation.
+Including dissipation in this model would yield damped oscillations converging toward $\psib = 0^o$.

 At this point, no assumption has been made on the strip length $\delta_x$.
 The short-strip limit, relevant to the experiments presented in the next section, provides an interesting simplification of the problem.
 In this limit, the effective potential \eqref{slowpsimotion} becomes